Potential of social selling still far from being fully harnessed

 There are a range of options available for integrating SELs into your sales funnel as part of your social selling strategy.
 For example, digital campaigns can be supported by identifying and personally approaching social engagement leads.
 A simple example in this context would be the suggestion to download a whitepaper during a joint dialogue.
 Another possibility would be to generate additional SELs on social networking sites using cold calling (explained in more detail in tip #3).

-Tip #3: Achieve success with a multilayered strategy
+Tip #3: Achieve success with a multilayered social selling strategy

 Whether to support marketing campaigns or for cold calling, however you use social selling for your company, you need a multilayered strategy when engaging with SELs: